hashicorp/nomad-guides/application-deployment/redis/README.md

 # Redis Service Deployment (introduction)
-The goal of this guide is to help users get started with deplying jobs on Nomad.
+The goal of this guide is to help users get started with deploying jobs on Nomad.
 In this Guide we will walk through some simple operational commands in Nomad and deploy some Redis Docker containers.

 ## Estimated Time to Complete
 20 minutes